-What is Machine Vision and Why is AI a Powerful New Tool for the Supply Chain?
+Why are Machine Vision and AI a Powerful Tool for the Supply Chain?

 Innovative technologies such as analytics, robotics, AI, and machinery have become must-have innovative solutions for businesses who want to improve their operational efficiency, boost productivity, and provide them with a winning edge.